edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     "use client";

-You can/copy paste the following HTML with Tailwind classes in order to have a ready-made UI, or you can write your own HTML and CSS.
+Feel free to copy/paste the following HTML with Tailwind classes in order to have a ready-made UI, or you can write your own from scratch.

 .. code-block:: typescript
     :caption: app/page.tsx